 Will I be required to get a COVID vaccine?

 Starting on November 08, 2021, incoming international travelers must be fully vaccinated (and show proof of vaccination status).
 This is in addition to the requirement to be tested for COVID prior to traveling to the US.
 Students are therefore highly encouraged to get a COVID vaccination before they come to the US.
 However, at present, students are not required by the university to get the COVID vaccine.
 As the university develops its policy regarding vaccination requirements, the Center for International Students will continue to inform students.

 According to the new rules starting on November 08, 2021, incoming travelers who are not fully vaccinated must arrange to become fully vaccinated within 60 days of arriving in the US.

 If you have already received a COVID vaccination, bring proof of vaccination with you.
 This can prevent you from having to self-isolate if you are exposed to COVID.

 If you received a vaccine in your home country and are wondering if it is valid in the US, please see the CDC guidance here under the section “People vaccinated for COVID-19 outside the United States.”
 This webpage provides guidance to those who have received a WHO-approved vaccine, such as AstraZeneca or Sinopharm.

 Do I need to self-quarantine after travel?

+Anyone arriving in the U.S. from an international location should follow the CDC guidelines for international travel.
 Individuals who travel should monitor for symptoms and contact a medical provider if symptoms present.
 To further prevent the spread of coronavirus, individuals should wear a face mask and maintain 6 feet of social distance at all times.